Table Mountain National Park Marine Protected Area: Named dive sites

+Other events

+Events and functions, including races, professional film and stills shoots require a permit for the specific occasion and must be booked ahead of time through SANParks.

 Experimental fisheries

 An experimental octopus fishery was started in 2014 to gather data on octopus harvesting potential with a view to establishing a sustainable fishery and enhancing job creation and economic development in coastal areas.
 The deaths of whales trapped in octopus trap ropes led to protests and temporary suspension of the fishery pending scientific investigation of the experimental octopus fishery in False Bay in June 2019.
 Some of the fishing grounds involved are reefs in the controlled area of the MPA.

 New rules for the octopus fishery intended to reduce the risk of whale entrapment were published and the fishery reopened in November 2019.